wolejnr/100-Days-of-Code-Journal/log2.md

 * Skipped two days so as to be with family and attend a wedding ceremony
 * Made only slight progress on DataCamp learning due to a lot of accumulated work as a result of the two-day break

+### Day 66: November 21, 2018

+**Today's Progress**:
+* Skipped a day so as to complete some admin work in my department.
+* Completed the first chapter of "Introduction to databases with Python"